Germany’s government has moved swiftly and decisively to confront the potentially devastating effects of the coronavirus pandemic on the economy.

 The Federal Employment Agency pays the short-time allowance as partial compensation for a loss of earnings caused by a temporary cut in working hours.
 This reduces the costs faced by employers in the context of employing workers, and enables companies to continue to employ their workforce even in the event of a loss of orders.
 In other words, short-time allowances help to prevent dismissals.

-Currently short-time allowances schemes can be granted on a more flexible basis for a limited period until December 31, 2021.
+Short-time allowances schemes can currently be granted on a more flexible basis for a limited period until December 31, 2021.
 For instance, companies are eligible to apply, if 10 percent of the employees are effected by shorter working hours.
-Moreover, social security contributions which have to be paid solely by employers for employees working short-time are reimbursed in full until June 2021.
+Moreover, social security contributions which have to be paid solely by employers for employees working short-time are reimbursed in full until the end of September 2021.

 Tax policy measures